brinkgenesis/dlmm/src/models/RiskManager.md

 Have the monitoring logic determine to keep or exit the position.
 Loop logic.
 Use voilitily measure to determine EV of holding the position vs breaking it.
 If a position is set for rebalance, then liquidity is withdrawn, swapping enough of excess token A to B and vice versa.
 Determining the new price range.
 And re-entering the position.
 Add this to PositionManager.

+Select token pair

+Determine current token price

+Select risk level

+Calculate upper and loweer bounds for price range

+Convert price range into bins
+- determine the bin step increment to price
+- divide price by the bin step to determine # of bins to right and left.
+- use the upper and lower bin numbers to set the price range.